mark-zalewski/lxc/README.md

 3.)
 Install drivers without kernal module.
 Since the LXC container is only getting the GPU as a passthrough, we don't need to load the kernel drivers again.
 `./NVIDIA-Linux-x86_64-535.86.05.run --no-kernel-module`

+4.)
+Run `nvidia-smi` to ensure the drivers are working.
+Note: any running transcodes will not show up on the LCX host, only on the hypervisor host itself.